RoEdAl/linux-raspberrypi-wsp/README.md

     makepkg -sL
     ````

     Compilation takes long time.
-Consider using `distccd` or/and `ccache`.
+Consider using [`distccd`](http://archlinuxarm.org/developers/distcc-cross-compiling) or/and `ccache`.
+    You may also compile this package on a PC using [QEMU Chroot](https://wiki.archlinux.org/index.php/Raspberry_Pi#QEMU_chroot).

 3. Install package: